 How Should I Pack for 60 Days?

 Fitting enough clothes for one month between two carry-ons and a checked bag is doable, but what about two months?
 Before you go searching for a second large suitcase, there’s a much easier alternative.
 Long-term travel packing hacks are the same as they are for a regular trip, except… you do laundry.
+Don't forget to make a list of stylish essentials you won't be able to live without to make sure you aren't missing something important like a !

 There are laundry facilities at most hotels, rentals, and even hostels.
 You can easily find a local dry cleaner too.
 If you’re worried about something happening to an expensive, one-of-a-kind, or sentimental piece during the away-from-home laundry process, don’t wash those items until you’re back.
 Just make sure to bring clothes you do feel comfortable washing, that way you have something to re-wear.